VictoriaMetrics/VictoriaMetrics/docs/guides/getting-started-with-vm-operator.md

 ```

 >`remoteWrite.url` for VMAgent consists of the following parts:
-> service_name + VMCLuster_namespace + svc + kubernetes_cluster_domain that in our case will look like vminsert-example-vmcluster-persistent.default.svc.cluster.local
+> "service_name.VMCluster_namespace.svc.kubernetes_cluster_domain" that in our case will look like vminsert-example-vmcluster-persistent.default.svc.cluster.local

 Verify that `VMAgent` is up and running by executing the following command: